rise8-us/rise8-us/docs/practice-playbook.md

 ## Git ops
 ---
-Git is todays standard for source control.
+Git is today's standard for source control.
 ### HOOKS
 We strongly encourage the use of commit hooks to further ensure code quality.
 These hooks can range from enforcing commit formats to running unit tests and may be left up to the team to decide.